BHUVANSH855/python-docs-pa/README.md

 * ✅ Completed all current translation files in repository
 * ✅ Exceeded 3,500 translated messages
 * ✅ Repository-wide validation passing
-* ✅ All translations committed and pushed to GitHub
+* ✅ All translations committed, validated, and pushed to GitHub

 ## Infrastructure